tiredofit/docker-fusiondirectory/README.md

 - [License](#license)
 - [References](#references)

 ## Prerequisites and Assumptions

-You must have use the accompanying  image with matching version number for the correct schema to operate!
-## Prerequisites and Assumptions
 *  Assumes you are using some sort of SSL terminating reverse proxy such as:
    *  [Traefik](https://github.com/tiredofit/docker-traefik)